DaveBenham/VenomModules/README.md

 In addition, all CV inputs can be driven at audio rates.

 Envelope Factory does not have any provision for oversampling, so audio rate outputs will be prone to digital aliasing.

+### Default configuration and a factory preset

+The default configuration of a newly placed Envelope Factory has four identical Move stages, which is not very useful.
+I wanted the default to be an ADSR envelope, but VCV does not have a mechanism to define a factory default preset.

+Envelope Factory is distributed with one "ADSR - ADBDR" factory preset.
+I recommend loading it and saving this as your user default.

+If the Sustain Drift is kept at 0, then the preset acts like a typical Attack Decay Sustain Release (ADSR) envelope.
+If the Drift is non-zero then the preset acts like an Attack Decay Break Decay2 Release (ADBDR) envelope.
+This is more like a physical piano where the note slowly decays while the sustain pedal is held down, and quickly decays once the sustain pedal is released.

 ### *Global controls*